 2. Parkland Courses

 Parkland golf courses appeared as a result of moving links courses more inland.
-Characterised by design elements, natural settings and narrower fairways enclosed by trees and lush greeneries, many PGA tours take place on these courses.
+Characterised by design elements, natural settings and narrower fairways enclosed by trees and lush greeneries, many PGA tours take place on these terrain types.

 Tall trees are an integral part of the challenge of a Parkland golf course,and the intention to imitate beautiful gardens means they’re often well-manicured and taken care of.
-However, players should be wary of certain pitfalls in this kind of golf course:
+However, players should be wary of certain pitfalls in this type of golf terrain:

 - Natural clay underlay means weather can make the ground unplayable more easily than links courses – if the rain has affected the ground you’re about to play on, ensure you’re informed on tips to maintaining a good game!